 Methods in Malaria Research, 6th Edition (2013), edited by Kirsten Moll, Inger Ljungström, Hedvig Perlmann, Artur Scherf and Mats Wahlgren.
 EVIMalaR, Glasgow, UK; BEI Resources/MR4, Manassas, VA USA (2013, 499 pp., 7.5MB).
 This widely used laboratory manual is updated occasionally.
 Open directly in your network browser or right click (Windows users) and save a bookmarked PDF copy to your local drive.
 If you have protocols you would like to submit to BEI Resources / MR4 for posting on the web and for consideration in future editions of the Methods manuals, or have other comments or suggestions, please email Contact@BEIResources.org.

-Sand Fly Maintenance Protocols from Walter Reed Army Institute For Research
+Sand Fly Maintainance and Rearing Insectary Manual, created by Walter Reed Army Institute for Research (2016)

 Knowledge Base (FAQs)

 Microsoft Excel Viewer